mmongeo/academia-collaboration/README.md

 Contains Simics device model for basic data capture.
 A basic component and a basic target that loads with x86-qsp

+Requirements
+ - Have Nasm and Xed installed

 Steps:
 1. pull from repo.
 2. cd to simics-project in the repo.
 3. call project setup or use ispm to use this folder.
+4. go to modules/tomasulo/Makefile
+5. change the <<XedPath>> with the path were xed was install
+6. go back to simics-project
-4. make "device_name" from project workspace.
+7. make "device_name" from project workspace.

 Driver steps:
 PCI Driver Presentation link: [PCI-Driver-Presentation](https://drive.google.com/file/d/1HJH5QXc6Vq-CjpyutNHL_0jMnbwRRAA3/view?usp=sharing)

 1. Download the craff image from here: [Craff link](https://drive.google.com/file/d/1Hrl3ZlBgfXd_BiBZwEvxHkptiOIPQ2gs/view?usp=sharing)